mrange/hron/languages/groovy/README.md

     			Developer
     """

-    def hron = new HronParser().parseText(hron)
+    def hron = new HronParser().parseText(hronBlob)

     assert hron instanceof Map
     assert hron.welcome.title == "Welcome to HRON"
     assert hron.welcome.copy.readLines()[5] == "The Developers"
-    assert hron.author instanceof Map
+    assert hron.welcome.author instanceof Map
-    assert hron.author.firstName == "Bob"
+    assert hron.welcome.author.firstName == "Bob"

 Note that indentation is significant in the hron format and that indentation is performed using TAB characters.
+The above example can be run by first building the project and then executing:

+    > groovy -cp build/libs/hron-parser-1.0.jar sample.groovy

 For a few more examples of how you can use the parser, take a look at the [spock specification](https://github.com/mbjarland/hron/blob/master/languages/groovy/src/test/groovy/org/m3/hron/HronParserSpecification.groovy) for the parser in src/test/groovy.
 For details on the excellent BDD framework spock, see [the spock web site](http://code.google.com/p/spock/).